You Only Linearize Once: Tangents Transpose to Gradients: Related work

 Complementing the previous implementation-focused work, multiple explorations of autodiff semantics have been developed.
 Many of those give up the asymptotic efficiency guarantees, which are critical for practical implementations of autodiff, but they do help shed light onto the underlying theory. \citet{elliott2018simpleessence} outlines a minimal autodiff system for a language following category theoretical foundations.
 Similarly to our work he also extensively reasons about the linearity of derivatives, including the introduction of a linear function type. \citet{abadi2020simple} describe consistent operational and denotational semantics for autodiff in a first-order language, while \citet{huot2020correctness} extend it to a higher-order language using diffeology semantics. \citet{mazza2021pcfad} outline semantics for a higher-order language with conditionals that are consistent with the mathematical notion of differentiation everywhere except for a measure 0 set.
-Finally, \citet{krawiec2021provably} outline a provably correct and efficient implementation of AD in a higher-order language, at a cost of requiring a monadic translation.